svengo/docker-tor/README.md

 # Supported tags and corresponding `Dockerfile` links
 * [`latest`, `0.4.8.11`](https://github.com/svengo/docker-tor/blob/025abed5929d69e35e646dac81d32795ab2c6dce/Dockerfile)

-I will be rebuilding this image on a regular basis to include updated alpine packages with important security fixes.
+I will regularly rebuild the image to include updated Alpine packages with important security fixes.

 # How to use this image